laurenbaker7/athlete_tracker_gui/README.md

-# WildlifeTracker Frontend
+# AthleteTracker Frontend

-This is the React frontend for the WildlifeTracker system, a tool used by rangers to visualize wildlife data and record field observations.
+This is the React frontend for the AthleteTracker system, a tool used by athletes to visualize their workout data and record field observations.

 ## Features

 - **Interactive Map Views** using Mapbox:
-  - Track family movement over time
+  - Track athlete movement over time
-  - View all families in a herd by location
+  - View all athletes in a team by location
   - Find nearby events and observations based on radius and date range
-- **Family Stats Dashboard**:
+- **Athlete Stats Dashboard**:
-  - Line graphs for family size and health over time
+  - Line graphs for athlete duration and distance over time
-- **Ranger Portal**:
+- **Athlete Portal**:
-  - Submit new herds, families, observations, and events via user-friendly forms
+  - Submit new teams, athletes, workouts, and events via user-friendly forms

 ## Tech Stack